Fourier expansions of vector-valued automorphic functions with non-unitary twists: Introduction

 The other case, in which the eigenvalue of~$A$ is not~$0$, constitutes the main bulk of this article.
 To develop a Fourier expansion in this twisted case, we proceed as analogously to the classical approach for the untwisted case as possible.
 However, the presence of the twist not only causes some major differences to which we need to adapt but also makes these investigations much more involved than in the classical case.

 The first main difference from the classical, untwisted case is that the map~$f$ is not periodic in the $x$-direction.
 For periodic maps we can separate the $x$- and the \mbox{$y$-}component of the argument~$z=x+\iu y$ of~$f$ by representing~$f$ with respect to the Fourier basis~$\{e^{2\pi \iu n x}\}_{n\in\Z}$.
 The representation coefficients in this basis depend then on~$y$ only.
 In our situation these coefficients are necessarily dependent on both~$x$ and~$y$.
-To overcome this issue we use the following \emph{periodization of~$f$}.
-We represent the endomorphism~$A$ by the Jordan-ilk block~$J$ with eigenvalue~$\lambda\not=0$ of the form~\eqref{eq:intro_lambda}.
+To overcome this issue we use the following \emph{periodization of~$f$}, an approach which is also known from the study of monodromy of ordinary differential equations, vector bundles and modular forms.
+We represent the endomorphism~$A$ by the Jordan-like block~$J$ with eigenvalue~$\lambda\not=0$ of the form~\eqref{eq:intro_lambda}.
 The map

 is $1$-periodic in the $x$-direction.
 By abstract Fourier theory we therefore know that the map~$F$ has a Fourier expansion of the form

 where the coefficients $\hat f_n(y)\in V$ depend on~$y$ only.
 Therefore, the original map~$f$ admits the expansion